Sam Hain

-Samuel Robert Hain (born 16 July 1995 in Hong Kong) is an English cricketer who plays for Warwickshire County Cricket Club.
+Samuel Robert Hain (born 16 July 1995) is a cricketer who plays for Warwickshire County Cricket Club and represents England.
 He is a right-handed batsman who bowls right-arm off spin.
 He made his debut for the county in the 2013 Yorkshire Bank 40 against Worcestershire.

 Early life and youth career

 Hain was born in Hong Kong to two British parents.
 His family settled on Australia's Gold Coast when Hain was three years of age and there he began playing cricket for the Mudgeeraba-Nerang Cricket Club.
-He was raised in the Australian beachside city until the age of 14 when he relocated to Scotland on an exchange program with the Loretto School in Edinburgh.
-He was fast-tracked into Australian Under-19 cricket side as a 16-year-old but his life was changed forever when, as a Loretto School student, he was spotted by former Warwickshire captain Michael Powell, who was coaching there.
+He was raised in the Australian beachside city until the age of 14 when he relocated to Scotland on an exchange program with the Loretto School in Musselburgh, East Lothian.
+He was fast-tracked into Australian Under-19 cricket side as a 16-year-old.
+As a Loretto School student, he was spotted by former Warwickshire captain Michael Powell, who was coaching there.
 He returned to the Gold Coast for Year Twelve education where he completed his schooling at The Southport School.

 Hain was sent for trials at Warwickshire where former England all-rounder Rikki Clarke rated his new colleague's batting in the nets as the best he had ever seen.
 Hain made his debut for the club's 2nd XI that year and impressed sufficiently to win Warwickshire's most promising young player award.
 He continued his progress by topping the county's Championship batting averages - for regular players, at least - in 2015.

 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.